Our Blog

 Uneven Pavement in Areas Prone to Frost Heave

-In neighborhoods like Park Hill and Hilltop, where older infrastructure is more common, we frequently see uneven asphalt caused by frost heave.
+In commercial areas near Park Hill and Hilltop, where older pavement structures are common, we frequently see uneven asphalt caused by frost heave.
 Denver’s freeze-thaw cycles are brutal—moisture seeps into the pavement, freezes, expands, and then thaws repeatedly.

-If sections of your pavement have raised or sunken dramatically, patching the surface won’t stop the underlying movement.
+If large sections of a commercial lot have raised or settled, surface patching won’t stop the underlying movement.
 Full repaving, including regrading and base repair, is usually needed to restore long-term durability.

 Drainage Issues Near Curbs and Gutters

-If water pools consistently near curbs—like those along South Broadway or near Washington Park—it’s a sign your pavement has lost its original slope or “crown.”
+If water pools consistently near curbs—like those along South Broadway or commercial corridors around Washington Park—it’s a sign the lot has lost its designed slope or “crown.”
 This often happens after years of minor patching that alters the flow of runoff.

 Poor drainage not only weakens the asphalt but also creates hazards in the winter when that water freezes over.
 Fixing the grade usually requires repaving, not just adding another patch on top of the issue.